 Alternative 16, Plate 39 of the study, was recommended as the most desirable alternative because of its observed ability to significantly reduce elevations observed in the repetitive dredging area between RM 162.00 and RM 160.00.
-This alternative also included rootless dike structures instead of traditional dikes.
-This was done in an effort to provide split flow and more channel border habitat in the area.
-The rootless Dike 161.50 was placed at an angle in an attempt to divert a small amount of additional flow towards the small side channel located along the left descending bank.
+This alternative also included rootless dike structures in an effort to provide split flow and more channel border habitat in the area.
+Rootless Dike 161.50 was placed at an angle in an attempt to divert a small amount of additional flow towards the small side channel located along the left descending bank.
+Flow visualization observed in the HSR model showed a slight increase in the amount of flow entering the side channel.
 It should be noted that throughout testing, no sediment movement was observed within the side channel; however, at the model's scale it may not have been observable.
 Overall, this alternative enhanced navigation safety for industry by providing a deeper navigation channel while maintaining and potentially creating additional channel border habitat within the work area.
 See Figure 4 for a qualitative side by side comparison of modeled existing conditions and the potential bathymetric results.

-During the alternative evaluation process, the District worked closely with industry and natural resource agency partners to further evaluate potential alternatives in this reach of the river, including the 16 configurations analyzed in the HSR model.
-Ameren representatives voiced concern about impacts to the Ameren facility in the area.
-The USFWS questioned why several alternatives that required less placement of rock, but seemed to yield satisfactory navigation channel results, were not considered.
-Ultimately, USACE chose Alternative 16 because it lowered the main channel elevation the most and was supported by agencies participating in the April 17, 2014, HSR Model Coordination Meeting.
+During the alternative evaluation process, the District worked closely with industry and natural resource agency partners to evaluate potential alternatives in this reach of the river, including the 16 configurations analyzed in the HSR model.
+Ameren representatives voiced concern about siltation at the Ameren intake structure in the area.
+The USFWS questioned why several alternatives that required less construction, but seemed to yield satisfactory navigation channel results, were not considered.